autotelik/datashift/README.md

 ## DataShift

-Datashift is a suite of tools to help you import or export data from a Rails application.
+Datashift is a suite of tools to help you import or export data from a Rails application, including all associations, in either hash or json formats.

 Formats currently supported are Excel, CSV files and Paperclip attachments.

 Use CSV or Excel/OpenOffice/LibraOffice etc (.xls) files to Import or Export your database (ActiveRecord) models

-Bulk import tools for Paperclip attachments from filesystem.
+Bulk import tools for Paperclip to attach uploads (attachments) to model instances, from filesystem.

 Comprehensive Wiki here : **<https://github.com/autotelik/datashift/wiki>**